pjackson1972/WA-State-Sales-Tax-for-Shopp/README.md

 ## Installation ##

-Like most WordPress plugins, you can install from within the WordPress Dashboard under Plugins/Add New.
+Like most WordPress plugins, you can install from within the WordPress Admin under _Plugins > Add New_.

-If you wish to install manually:
+To install manually:

 1. Upload the `washington-state-sales-tax-for-shopp` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings/WA Taxes for Shopp and click enable
+1. Go to _Shopp Setup > WA State Tax_ and click _Enabled_ under __Washington Sales Tax__
+1. If you wish to tax digital downloads as well, click Enabled under __Tax Downloads__
-1. Shopp will automatically get the destination-based sales tax for all orders shipped to WA State.
+1. Shopp will automatically get the destination-based sales tax for all orders shipped to Washington State.

 ## Frequently Asked Questions ##